 The results are mostly consistent with what theoretical expectations would suggest.
-Starting with candidate-level predictors in the top row of Fig. 2, we observe that higher vote shares of a candidate and already being an incumbent in the election run-up are associated with a higher likelihood of being recalled among voters.
-Moreover, we observe higher predicted probabilities for candidates of the parties that traditionally win district races (CDU/CSU and SPD) compared to other parties.
-These results are hardly surprising but confirm that the model learned sensible relationships.
+Starting with candidate-level predictors in the top row of figure 2, we observe that higher votes shares of a candidate and already being an incumbent in the run-up of the election are associated with a higher likelihood of being recalled among voters.
+Moreover, we observe higher predicted probabilities for candidates of the parties that traditionally win district races (CDU/CSU and SPD), compared to other parties.
+These results are hardly